-The IFM baseline is the legally permissible harvest scenario that would maximize NPV of perpetual wood products harvests.
-The baseline management scenario shall be based on silvicultural prescriptions recommended by published state or federal agencies to perpetuate existing onsite timber producing species while fully utilizing available growing space.
-Where the baseline management scenario involves replacement of existing onsite timber producing species (e.g. where forest is converted to plantations, replacing existing onsite timber-producing species), the management regime should similarly be based on silvicultural prescriptions recommended by published state or federal agencies, and must adhere to all applicable laws and regulations.
+The IFM baseline is the legally permissible harvest scenario that seeks to maximize NPV of perpetual wood products harvests.
+The baseline management scenario shall be based on treatment levels and harvest levels that seek to perpetuate existing onsite timber producing species while fully utilizing available growing space.
+Where the baseline management scenario involves replacement of existing onsite timber producing species (e.g. where forest is converted to plantations, replacing existing onsite timber-producing species), the management regime should similarly be based on treatment levels and harvest levels that seek to perpetuate forest growth potential, and must adhere to all applicable laws and regulations.
 The resulting harvest schedule is used to establish baseline stocking levels through the Crediting Period.

 Required inputs for the project NPV calculation include the results of a recent timber inventory of the project lands, prices for wood products of grades that the project would produce, costs of logging, reforestation and related costs, silvicultural treatment costs, and carrying costs.
 Project Proponents shall include roading and harvesting costs as appropriate to the terrain and unit size.
 Project Proponents must model growth of forest stands through the Crediting Period.
 Project Proponents should use a constrained optimization program that calculates the maximum NPV for the harvesting schedule while meeting any forest practice legal requirements.
-The annual real (without inflation) discount rate for each non-federal owner class is given in Table 1.
+The annual real (without inflation) discount rate for each owner class is given in Table 1.
 Wood products must be accounted.